 Doug Hibbard is pastor of East End Baptist Church in Hensley, Arkansas.
 He is married to Ann Hibbard, and is the father of Olivia, Angela, and Steven.
 Doug graduated from Ouachita Baptist University in the last century, then crammed his 3-year M.Div. into 12 years and 3 schools.
 He can be found at the local buffet by the pineapple-ham-bacon pizzas.
 Website Twitter

 Scott Gordon serves as Pastor of Claycomo Baptist Church in Kansas City, MO.
-He is a graduate of Oklahoma Baptist University and Mid-America Baptist Theological Seminary.
-He has served churches in Oklahoma (his home state) and Tennessee.
+He is a graduate of Oklahoma Baptist University (BA) and has an MDiv.
+He has also served churches in Oklahoma (his home state) and Tennessee.
 Scott and his wife, Rhonda, have two boys.
 Twitter

 Brent Hobbs is lead pastor of New Song Fellowship in Virginia Beach, VA, since July 2013.
 He graduated from SBTS (M.Div.) in 2006 and Dallas Baptist University in 2003.
 Brent is a fan of Virginia Tech football, Mr. T, and most Apple products.
 Twitter